Explore your own backyard this 26 January and check out these Aussie locales.

 Getting there: Fly into Ayers Rock Airport with Qantas, Jetstar or Virgin Australia, which is approximately 20 minutes from Uluru-Kata Tjuta National Park and four hours from Kings Canyon.
 It's a six-hour drive from Alice Springs to either Kings Cayon or Ulut-Kata Tjuta.

-- Watch the Australia Day Harbour Parade, where flag-covered boats fill the harbour and cheer on the tall ships race before watching the fireworks display
+- In Sydney, you can watch the Australia Day Harbour Parade, where flag-covered boats fill the harbour and cheer on the tall ships race before watching the fireworks display.

-- Check out the free concerts at the Opera House, including The Wiggles, Jessica Mauboy and Justice Crew
+- Check out the free concerts at the Opera House, including two Wiggles concerts and a special performance by an Aussie music legend.

 Getting there: Fly into Sydney from most major cities with Virgin Australia, Tigerair, Qantas or Jetstar.
 Train and coach service from across Australia is widely available.